Edward Keeling: Post war activity

 He published his story as Adventures in Turkey and Russia in 1924.

-After the war he entered business: he was General Manager of the Turkish Petroleum Company, a member of Lloyd's of London and a director of the Wallsend and Hebburn Coal Company.
+After the war, he entered business: he was General Manager of the Turkish Petroleum Company, a member of Lloyd's of London and a director of the Wallsend and Hebburn Coal Company.

 Keeling unsuccessfully contested the 1929 general election in the Southwark Central constituency, a safe seat for the Labour Party.

 His next parliamentary candidacy was at the 1935 general election, when he was elected as MP for Twickenham.
-His name is best known in legislative and Parliamentary circles as a result of the question he asked of the then Prime Minister, Neville Chamberlain, on 26 July 1938: "whether he has considered a memorandum on the evils of legislation by reference submitted to him by a number of Members; and whether he has any statement to make".
+His name is best known in legislative and Parliamentary circles as a result of the question he asked of Prime Minister, Neville Chamberlain on 26 July 1938 "whether he has considered a memorandum on the evils of legislation by reference submitted to him by a number of Members; and whether he has any statement to make".

-The Prime Minister, as the Minister responsible for the work of the Office of the Parliamentary Counsel, who draft all UK Government legislation, replied that: "I have considered the memorandum with interest ...
-The suggestion made is, in effect, that a Bill amending or applying an existing enactment by reference should contain a Schedule setting out the enactment as it will read when amended by the Bill ...
-This method is not, I understand, put forward as a panacea to be used in all cases ...
+The Prime Minister, as the Minister responsible for the work of the Office of the Parliamentary Counsel, who draft all UK Government legislation, replied that: "I have considered the memorandum with interest....
+The suggestion made is, in effect, that a Bill amending or applying an existing enactment by reference should contain a Schedule setting out the enactment as it will read when amended by the Bill....
+This method is not, I understand, put forward as a panacea to be used in all cases....
 There are, however, undoubtedly some cases where the method suggested by the memorandum would be both practicable and advantageous; and I have instructed the Parliamentary Counsel to proceed experimentally on the lines suggested in suitable cases".
 These Schedules have subsequently become known as 'Keeling schedules'.

-From 1945–1946 Keeling served as Mayor of Westminster.
+From 1945 to 1946, Keeling served as Mayor of Westminster.
 In 1952 he was knighted.

 Keeling held the Twickenham seat until his death in 1954.
 The resulting by-election in January 1955 was won by the Conservative candidate, Gresham Cooke.